Best Foundation for Acne Prone Skin: Makeup for an Oily, Pimply or Sensitive Complexion

 - Wash your hands before you put on the foundation.

-Sensitive Skin Means Mineral or Water Base is Optimal
+Sensitive Skin Means Mineral or Water Base Is Optimal

-Here are some top rated foundations for pimply, oily and blotchy complexions.
+Here are some top-rated foundations for pimply, oily and blotchy complexions.
 Some are powdered mineral foundations, others are liquid foundations.
 Some are designed for full coverage of heavily damaged skin, others for very light coverage.

 Bare Escentuals Bare Minerals Foundation

-A highly popular mineral foundation, this oil free, perfume-free economical pressed makeup by Bare Escentuals is composed only of pure minerals and made without preservatives, talc, or added chemicals or fragrances.
+A highly popular mineral foundation, this oil-free, perfume-free economical pressed makeup by Bare Escentuals is composed only of pure minerals and made without preservatives, talc, or added chemicals or fragrances.

-Great for people with acne blemishes or skin prone to irritation - it's touted to provide coverage without causing breakouts.
+Great for people with acne blemishes or skin prone to irritation—it's touted to provide coverage without causing breakouts.

-To use, dab an application brush into the powder, then shake off the visible powder and apply to the face in circular motions until you have the coverage you want.
+To use, dab an application brush into the powder, then shake off the visible powder and apply it to the face in circular motions until you have the coverage you want.